c3rb3ru5d3d53c/binlex/README.md

 - Request and response enums that can be serialized with `serde`
 - Optional `request` and `response` adapters for IPC and HTTP transport
 - Optional `process_instruction`, `process_block`, and `process_function` helpers that return JSON for `inline` execution
-- A `crate::processor!(...)` registration block describing defaults and supported operating systems
+- A `crate::processor!(...)` registration block describing defaults, supported operating systems, and supported architectures

 This is best for libraries that are poorly developed with error handling that call `abort()` for example without letting the developer choose when to properly exit, resulting in the termination of the processes using said library code.